 Unfortunately, many patients are unaware that they can donate their organs.
-The lack of information around how to donate organs after one’s death and misconception of violation around organ donation stops millions of families from donating.
+The lack of information about how to donate organs after one’s death and the misconception of violations around organ donation stop millions of families from donating.
 Thus, raising public awareness of organ donation is critical and Organ Donation Day aims to create awareness amongst common people on how to safely donate organs.

 “A second chance is in your hands.”

 The theme for World Organ Donation Day for 2023 is “Step up to Volunteer; need more organ donors to fill the lacunae”.

 Organ donation is a process in which people agree to give a healthy organ or tissue to a person who has a failing or damaged organ, and the organ is then transplanted.
 Donations can be made by both living and deceased people.
 A deceased person can give both kidneys, both lungs, both hearts, both livers, both intestines, both pancreas, and tissues such as heart valves, cornea, skin, bone/cartilage, and blood vessels, whereas a living person can only donate one kidney, one portion of the liver, and one part of the pancreas.